2021 TOURNAMENT RULES

 c.
 ACFYHA will retain the white copy for official tournament use and calculations.

 2. All play will be governed by USA Hockey rules.

 3. Players may only be rostered and play with one team unless approved by the Tournament Director.

 5. All players must have legal equipment.
-Chin straps are required at all levels.
+Masks and chin straps are required.
+Neck protectors are strongly recommended at all levels.
 Mouth guards are required at Pee Wee and Bantam levels.

-6. All teams should be ready to take the ice for warmups a minimum of 10 minutes before their scheduled game time.
-A 3 minute warm-up period will be provided for each team that is prepared and ready to take the ice on-time.
+6. All teams should be ready to take the ice for warmups a minimum of 5 minutes before their scheduled game time.
+A 3 minute warm-up period will be provided for each team that is prepared and ready to take the ice on time.

 7. All Teams should be prepared and ready for their game to start up to 15 minutes prior to the published game time.
 Starting times may be adjusted, without prior notice, to take advantage of available ice time and manage the overall tournament schedule.
 Game start times are set, and may only be adjusted, at the sole discretion of the Tournament Director.

-8. Official tournament results for all games during the tournament will be posted only at Avon Old Farms Rink.
-Effort will be made to post results on-line at avonhockey.com, as well as on the Avon-Canton-Farmington Youth Hockey Organization Facebook Page.
-Results posted on-line are not official.
+8. Official tournament game results for all games during the tournament will be posted only at Avon Old Farms Rink and on the Avon Hockey website, www.avonhockey.com.

 10. Each team will be responsible to supply an ADULT volunteer to manage their team’s penalty box during EACH of their team’s games.
 This adult may be a rostered coach who is not on the bench, but may NOT coach from the penalty box.